-In prioritizing field practices planned as part of implementation activity SWQ-1, the LIWG will consider the process and considerations described in Section 6.4.4.16.1.1.1.
+In prioritizing field practices planned as part of implementation activity SWQ-1, the LIWG will consider the process and considerations described in Section 6.4.4.1.
 Analysis of the degree of benefit may include estimates of pollutant load reduction based on HSPF, or similar model results, project location within priority Level 1, 2, or 3 watersheds (see Figure 3-6 and Figure 4-1, and/or project location relative to groundwater priority areas, if applicable (see Figure 3-7 and Figure 3-8).

 The annual work plan will then be presented to the PAC and TAC for review.
 Members of the TAC may use this review to promote the inclusion of planned activities that may be a high priority to local, state, or other partnering entities.
-The LIWG may revise the annual work plan prior to final approval by the PAC and approval by the board of each Partner.
+The LIWG may revise the annual work plan prior to final approval by the PAC.

 The intent of the annual work plans will be to maintain coordinated and collaborative progress toward completing the targeted implementation schedule.
 The work plan and budget request will promote local water management priorities for state funding requests.